LucaPiccolo7/WEBTECH-S-FakeRestaurant/README.md

 # WEBTECH’S FakeRestaurant
 FakeRestaurant is a satirical platform that allows users to invent imaginary restaurants and write humorous reviews, creating a playful parody of traditional food review sites.

+## Info
+<strong>The database included in the backend is already populated with sample data!</strong>

 ## Installing dependencies
 Assuming you are in the /FakeRestaurant directory
 #### Backend